What is belimumab?

 - loss of vision.

-- Try to avoid close contact with people with active infections.
+- Try to avoid close contact with people you know have an infection.

 It's recommended that you carry a biological therapy alert card.
 Then anyone treating you will know that you've had belimumab and that your antibody levels may be low.
 Ask your rheumatology team for a card.

-It’s best to discuss vaccinations with your healthcare team before starting belimumab.
+It’s best to discuss vaccinations with your healthcare team and, if possible, to have any vaccinations you may need before you start belimumab.

 Having an operation